 Because LifeTrack differs from a program that issues professional certification, no more than 30 semester hours of credit from a professional school (College/Schools of Engineering, Education, Business Administration, etc.) may apply toward a degree through LifeTrack.
 Please discuss your specific educational goals with a LifeTrack advisor before you submit an application.

 One of the great opportunities of LifeTrack is that you do not have to choose a narrow major.
 With LifeTrack you attain a broad knowledge in the area you want to study.
 This not only makes learning more fun and flexible, it prepares you for many different career options.
+You must complete a minimum of 30 hours in your depth study.

-With this depth study you will earn 30-36 hrs of course work in the areas of English, Modern Languages, Comparative Literature, Fine Art (including studio art and art history), Music, American Studies, Philosophy and cultural history.
+With this depth study you will complete course work in the areas of English, Modern Languages, Comparative Literature, Fine Art (including studio art and art history), Music, American Studies, Philosophy and cultural history.
 This is ideal for students who love creativity.
 You will learn and think how human creativity relates to progress and community.
 Students should take at least 6 hours of coursework in non-Western arts and culture or U.S. minority traditions.
 Work in foreign languages is not required but strongly encouraged.
 Your coursework should also include work in a minimum of two disciplines.
 We strongly recommend you take at least one course in literary criticism, aesthetics, historiography, music or art criticism.

-and technology areas with special attention to the question of the impact of technology
+technology areas with special attention to the question of the impact of technology

 on culture and subsequent ethical dilemmas and challenges.
 Coursework must include